cchitsiang/awesome-stars/topics.md

 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
-- [mehdihadeli/go-food-delivery-microservices](https://github.com/mehdihadeli/go-food-delivery-microservices) - 🍕 A practical and imaginary food delivery microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technolog
+- [mehdihadeli/go-food-delivery-microservices](https://github.com/mehdihadeli/go-food-delivery-microservices) - 🍕 A practical and imaginary food and grocery delivery microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the late
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.